+The designated centre consisted of two detached bungalows.
 Overall, the designated centre was decorated in a homely manner and well-maintained.
-The designated centre consisted of two detached bungalows.
-The designated centre was located in an urban area in County Tipperary.
-The centre was decorated with residents' personal possessions and pictures throughout the centre.
-All residents had their own bedrooms which were decorated to reflect the individual tastes of the residents with personal items on display.
+All residents had their own bedrooms which reflected the individual tastes of the residents with personal items on display.

 However, the arrangements in place for suitable storage required improvement.
-As noted the inspector observed large personal assistive equipment stored in the sitting room of one unit and incontinence wear inappropriately stored in the shed of the second unit.
+As noted, the inspector observed large personal assistive equipment stored in the sitting room of both houses.